dibyashakti1/Triangular-Mesh-Himalaya/README.md

 The set of routines contain three main codes (R1, R2, and R3) and a few simple finctions to generate the triangular mesh.

+Issue 1 : Some of the triangles close to the updip and downsip edge are irregular in shape.
+Not a problem if you are using the mesh in Blocks software, but may be an issue in other coupling codes which used laplacian smoothing.

+Issue 2 : Few manual steps inside the codes.
+Needs a careful compilation of the codes.

 # Routine-1: (Imp: Don't clear workspace variables)

 This part of the routine generates trace of Downdip Edge of the Himalayan megathrust by combining data from USGS Slab 2.0 Grid File.
 Important to have a well defined downdip edge of the fault plane, that's why trace of downdip obtained from Slab 2.0.